ItIzYe/Drippy.JS/README.md

 ## MongoDB -> Mongoose 📊
-As we installed mongoose as our Database, please contact ItIzYe to request a login.
+As we installed mongoose as our Database, please contact @ItIzYe to request a login.
 Models have to look like this:

 ```js
 const { Schema, model } = require('mongoose');